 Last, enter the Consumer key (OAuth consumer key) you used in TAO and the consumer secret (Oauth consumer secret) which was generated by TAO and then click on Save Changes.

-Executing a TAO delivery in Moodle as an LTI Teacher
+Executing a TAO delivery in your LMS as an LTI Teacher

 Give the activity an appropriate name and then paste the URL taken from TAO in the previous step into the Tool URL field.
 This should produce a green check mark to the right of the URL.